 Who is sustainability training for?

-For executives, sustainability training is crucial in developing skills and expertise to address environmental and social issues, manage risks, and integrate sustainability within the strategy.
-Training also provides executives with the essential competencies to be transformational leaders and inspire change among the entire business structure.
+For executives, sustainability training is crucial in developing skills and expertise.
+It helps them to address environmental and social issues, manage risks, and integrate sustainability KPIs within the strategy.
+Corporate training programs also provide executives with the key competences to be leaders and inspire change among the business structure.

 Concerning that, training plays a huge part in supporting managers redirecting their organisations towards sustainability.
-Whereas for executives, it can be difficult to manage trade-offs between economic, environmental, social goals, other than short and long term ones.
+For executives, it can be difficult to manage trade-offs between economic, environmental, social goals, other than short and long-term ones.

-After integrating sustainability within executives' values and decisions, all employees have to be involved as well to build the change from the ground up.
-In conclusion, sustainability knowledge should be spread vertically and horizontally within the whole organisational structure.
+After integrating ESG framework within executives’ values and decisions, all employees have to be involved as well to build the change from the ground up.
+In conclusion, the employees should spread the sustainability strategy development across the whole organisational structure.

-Engaging workers in ESG programs should not be that hard based on the results of the 2016 survey conducted by Cone Communications, according to which:
+Engaging workers in ESG programs should not be that hard, based on the results of the 2016 survey conducted by Cone Communications:

 Do you need to implement Corporate Sustainability Training?